adinasarapu/adinasarapu.github.io/_portfolio/2021-01-19-blog-kafka-spark-streaming.md

 >here is my message
 ```

-we should see the messages like ...
+The above (producer) messages will be published in consumer (Eclipse console) as ...
 ```
 -------------------------------------------
 Time: 1593889650000 ms